tlverse/sl3/README.md

 What's `sl3`?
 -------------

-`sl3` is a modern implementation of the Super Learner algorithm of van der Laan, Polley, and Hubbard (2007).
+`sl3` is a modern implementation of the Super Learner algorithm of @vdl2007super.
 The Super Learner algorithm performs ensemble learning in one of two fashions:

 1. The "discrete" Super Learner can be used to select the best prediction algorithm among a supplied library of learning algorithms ("learners" in the `sl3` nomenclature) -- that is, that algorithm which minimizes the cross-validated risk with respect to some appropriate loss function.
 2. The "ensemble" Super Learner can be used to assign weights to specified learning algorithms (in a user-supplied library) in order to create a combination of these learners that minimizes the cross-validated risk with respect to an appropriate loss function.
-This notion of weighted combinations has also been called *stacked regression* (Breiman 1996).
+This notion of weighted combinations has also been called *stacked regression* \[@breiman1996stacked\].

 ------------------------------------------------------------------------